dbaamrmassoud/IExtendFramework/Readme.txt

 Zip Compression from ICSharpCode.SharpZipLib, DotNetFireball - LGPL License (dotnetfireball.org)
 Win32.NativeSubclasser under LGPL License - dotnetfireball.org

-Everything else has no license (yet) and was created by me (Elijah Frederickson) Just dont kill yourself with it.
+Everything else has the WTFPL license and was created by me (Elijah Frederickson) Just dont kill yourself with it.